windhaunting/subgraph-extraction/README.md

 # Subgraph extraction

-Subgraph extraction is to extract a subgraph with a random subgraph size or differnt hops from a starting graph node.
+Subgraph extraction is a subprogram to extract a subgraph with a random subgraph size or differnt hops from a starting graph node.